RajendranHarman/device-activation/README.md

 ### Deployment

-1. The component can be deployed as a Kubernetes pod by installing Device factory management charts.
+1. The component can be deployed as a Kubernetes pod by installing Device Activation charts.
 Link: [Charts](../../../ecsp-helm-charts/tree/main/device-auth)

 2. Postgres DB needs to be installed and ignite database/schema should be created with the required tables.